 Credits: Andrej Uduč

-The purpose of video installation is to show both sides of the ritual of clitoral circumcision, roughly speaking, the Western and Eastern world.
+The purpose of video installation is to show both sides of the ritual of clitoral circumcision in the Western and Eastern world.
 There is a typical anthropocentric attitude toward foreign sociocultural manifestations in our society.
-Therefore we decided to put both on the scale image.
 When cutting the clitoris on the Southern hemisphere we speak of a primitive process of female genital mutilation.
 The “developed” West talks about the medicalization of sexuality, medical intervention in the form of new technologies.
-Sexuality is a construct of beauty ideals, dictating the aestheticization of cosmetic surgery.
+Sexuality is a construct of beauty ideals, dictating the aesthetics of cosmetic surgery.
 On both sides, there is a presence of male domination, to which female members are subordinated.
 Superior countries, which are considered the peak of civilization, are drawing ideas from the primitive world.
 But unlike them, do so with technologically advanced equipment.
 Technological progress, however, does not also mean the mental development of mankind.
-Therefore, no significant difference, a foundation is unchanged in both cultural circles.

 Being a woman and dealing with this social responsibility is always a questionable matter.
 In this piece, I am trying to depict through which stages I am going through to figure out what I want regarding our already constructed social roles.
 In one hand there is a sexual drive that manipulates my decisions, on the other hand, there is a mother’s instinct that tries to achieve its goals but no matter what, nature is always unpredictable.